Macroz/ngt/README.md

 nGinTonic
 =========

-(ngt) is a Entity-Component-System game engine for 2D games.
+nGinTonic (ngt) is a Entity-Component-System game engine for 2D games.

 It extends [Phaser](http://phaser.io/).